NextKraftwerke/PyConfig/README.md

 ### Logging (and secrets)

 Both `Config` and `ConfigSection` subclasses can be very nicely printed with ease.
 The `__str__` method produces an inline description, while the `__repr__` method gives a multi-line and indented version.
-Moreover, secrets (i.e. section entries type-annotated as `SecretString`) are automatically masked with asterisks, including optional secrets and collections of secrets.
+Moreover, secrets (i.e. section entries type-annotated as `SecretString`) are automatically masked with asterisks, including optional secrets and collections of secrets*.

 Here are example outputs using the `DemoConfig` class from above:
 ```commandline